Cory, CO Renters Insurance

 Your landlord’s policy won’t cover your belongings or your liability.
 The building is insured by the owner; your **renters policy** protects your property, your personal liability, and provides a buffer for temporary housing if a covered loss forces you out.
 The NAIC’s consumer guidance is clear on this point.

-Local reality: Cory leases may require proof of renters insurance and a named landlord/manager.
-Delta County also emphasizes property compliance, including rental registrations—good to know when renting in rural areas.
+Local reality: Cory leases commonly require proof of renters insurance and a named landlord/manager.
+Delta County also requires landlords to register rentals-good to know when you’re moving in.

 What Your Cory Renters Policy Can Include